tel: +48 22 499 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Significant importance in the industry of new technologies – are used in computer drives, electric motors, medical apparatus or very advanced devices.
+• Wide application in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus or very highly developed apparatuses.

 Disadvantages of neodymium magnets: